castai/docs/docs/guides/ingress.md

 If you skipped the DNS setup, you will still be able to ping your application and get a response back.
 The only difference is that TLS certificate will not be provisioned, as certificate manager cannot complete a HTTP-01 challenge without LetsEncrypt being able to reach your app via the "official" URL.

-To ping the application without a DNS CNAME, use the internal DNS name and pass "host" header for the ingress routing to work.
+To ping the application without a DNS CNAME, use the internal DNS name and pass "host" header for the Ingress routing to work.
 You will need to ignore certificate errors, as your application will be using self-signed certificate as a fallback.

 ```console
 $ curl -s -k -H "Host: sample-app.yourdomain.com" https://1234567890.your-cluster-name-7da6f229.onmulti.cloud | head -n 4